GSA/service-delivery/team/User_Experience_Designer.md

 # User Experience Designer (application period now closed)
-GSA's Office of the Deputy Administrator is establishing a new GSA Service Delivery team.
+GSA's Office of the Deputy Administrator established a new GSA Service Delivery team.
 This cross-functional team of technical experts' mission is to evolve and expand digital service delivery capabilities across GSA to meaningfully impact end-user experiences.

-The GSA Service Delivery team is hiring for a GS-15 permanent / career user experience designer.
+The GSA Service Delivery team is hiring for 1-2 GS-15 permanent / career user experience designer.
 This is a remote position.

 User experience designers are crucial to improving GSA products, platforms, and service.
 This is an opportunity to make a huge impact in the lives of public servants, GSA customers, GSA suppliers, and members of the public.